 The act of writing forces you to organize and make concrete all the emotional turbulence swirling around in your brain.
 Vague feelings become structured and measured.
 Your self-contradictions are laid bare.
 Rereading what you write reveals your own logic (or lack thereof).
 And it often reveals new perspectives you hadn’t considered.

-And when it comes to mulling over a decision, there are a few specific things you can write about to help you if you’re having difficulties:
+When it comes to mulling over a decision, there are a few specific things you can write about to help you if you’re having difficulties:

 First, take some time and do a good old-fashioned cost-benefit analysis of your decision.
 But don’t just do the old-fashioned “pros” and “cons” list.
 Add a couple more columns.
 Separate your “pros” into both long-term and short-term.
 Add a column for regrets associated with each decision.
-And note if there is any long-shot potential for success (see Principle #2).
+And note if there is any long-shot potential for success.

 What is your motivation behind the decision and is that a value you want to cultivate in yourself?

 Sometimes this is very straightforward.
 Last night, I was motivated by hunger to eat something and there was a burrito in front of me, so I shoveled it into my face hole.
 Sometimes it’s not so straightforward though.

 Problems arise when our intentions a) aren’t very clear to us and/or b) conflict with our core values.

 For example, are you buying that car because you would genuinely benefit from owning it, or because you’re trying to impress the people around you?